-- Vehicle Reservation: required to travel the Going-to-the-Sun Road between May 27th and September 11th, 2022 (typically Memorial Day to Labor Day).
+- Vehicle Reservation: required for access along Going-to-the-Sun Road between May 26th and September 10th, 2023 (roughly Memorial Day to Labor Day).

-- Service Reservation: for visitors with lodging, camping, or a guided tour reservation.
+- Service Reservation: for visitors with lodging, camping, or an activity reservation.

-This is the "easy" one and can be purchased online or at the entrance station.
+This is the "easy" one and can be purchased online or at the entrance station when you arrive at the park.
 If the entrance station is not staffed when you arrive, a self-registration area is available.

 The 7-day passes can be validated on any day within the 7-day window, though the park encourages people to validate their vehicle reservation on the first day if possible.